Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

 ## Run the game

 Before you run the game to test out touching the treasure and monster, let's add more monsters and treasure to the map.
 The map has two methods, `CreateTreasure` and `CreateMonster`, which are both called once in the map's constructor.
-Lets call it five times instead, which makes the map a little more populated.
+Let's call it five times instead, which makes the map a little more populated.

 01. Open the _Map.cs_ file.
 01. Find the `Map` constructor and add a `for` loop that runs five times.